-• Arranging through the Actuary data required by the Government Actuary's Department ("GAD")

-- Implementing and checking the appropriateness of the Investment Strategy every three years - Appointing, monitoring and dismissing of fund managers including within a pooling environment - Quarterly monitoring and reporting on investment performance and the funding position - Working with other LGPS funds in the ACCESS pool through the Joint Governance Committee and Officer Working Group - Ensuring investment costs are fully disclosed in line with the Cost Transparency Initiative - Monitoring and reporting on the Fund's Responsible Investment Policy.
+- Arranging through the Actuary data required by the Government Actuary's Department ("GAD") - Implementing and checking the appropriateness of the Investment Strategy every three years. - Selecting, monitoring and dismissing of investment managers including within a pooling environment. - Quarterly monitoring and reporting on investment performance and the funding position. - Working with other LGPS funds in the ACCESS pool through the Joint Governance Committee and Officer Working Group. - Ensuring investment costs are fully disclosed in line with the Cost Transparency Initiative. - Monitoring and reporting on the Fund's Responsible Investment Policy including reporting in line with the UK Stewardship Code, Principles of Responsible Investment (PRI) and Task Force for Climate Related Financial Disclosure (TCFD).